vectorcrown/java_migration/README.md

     Unresolved dependency: 'org.apache.camel:camel-spring-javaconfig:jar:3.18.0'

-So we will also have to remove that dependency from the pom file s
+So we will also have to remove that dependency from the pom file.

 If we had not changed the JDK to 11 or higher there would also have been this error:

     class file has wrong version 55.0, should be 52.0